 The EVRYTHNG Platform allows developers to make their products smarter by connecting them to the web and giving them their own unique online Active Digital Identity (or ADI).
 We call all these ADI-enabled products connected to the web ‘Thngs’.
-Each Thng is a permanent cloud data resource that holds up-to-date information about the corresponding real-world product or device.
-The attributes and state of a real-world product is reflected in the Thng, which in turn can be connected to countless other platforms and integrations to drive rich experiences.
+Each Thng is a permanent cloud data resource to hold up-to-date information and history about the corresponding real-world product.
+The attributes and state of a real-world product are reflected in the Thng, associated with a Products, which in turn can be connected to countless other platforms and integrations to drive rich experiences.

 A Thng is just one of many types of resource available on the EVRYTHNG Platform.
 These resources are created, owned, and managed by one of several types of actors, representing different kinds of users.
 Actors have their own roles and permissions for customisable access rights and visibility, and make requests to the Platform with their own unique API keys.
 Visibility and grouping of resources is also specified with various levels of scope, allowing precise access control and separation of concerns for multiple client projects.